brahmanand09/project-management-tool/README.md

 │   └── tailwind.config.js
 └── README.md

-Setup Instructions
+## Setup Instructions
-Backend
+### Backend

-Navigate to the backend directory:cd backend
+1. Navigate to the backend directory:
+   * cd backend

+2. Install dependencies:
-Install dependencies:npm install
+   * npm install

-Create a .env file in the backend directory with the following:MONGO_URI=mongodb://localhost:27017/project-management-tool JWT_SECRET=your_jwt_secret
+3. Create a .env file in the backend directory with the following:
+   * MONGO_URI=mongodb://localhost:27017/project-management-tool
+   * JWT_SECRET=your_jwt_secret
       Replace MONGO_URI with your MongoDB connection string (local or MongoDB Atlas) and JWT_SECRET with a secure key.
-Start the backend server:npm start
+4. Start the backend server:
+   * npm start

 The server runs on http://localhost:5000.